 The Professional Programs are accelerated degree programs for working adults whose schedules preclude taking traditional daytime classes, whose motivation for pursuing a degree is strong and whose experiences can contribute to cooperative learning styles.
 The Professional Programs contain on site, online and hybrid models of delivery.

-Students with two years of college-level credits from a regionally accredited institution and significant professional experience may earn the bachelor of science degree in business administration, criminal justice, human resource management, marketing, not-for-profit leadership and psychology.
+Students with two years of college-level credits from a regionally accredited institution and significant professional experience may earn the bachelor of science degree in business administration, human resource management, marketing, not-for-profit leadership and psychology.
 Students may also earn a bachelor of social work degree in social work.

 A TESOL (Teachers of English to Speakers of Other Languages) certification is also offered by the Professional Programs.
 The TESOL certification will equip adult students to work effectively with English language learners in their churches or social service organizations.
 The TESOL certification requires a practicum experience.
 (See TEX 396 for explanation.)